How to Use SEO to Get Your Content Discovered

 ● The best traffic is traffic from organic search queries

 The real challenge comes from understanding the real-world components of optimizing your own content.
-These components include target audience research, who or what influences your prospects, and what challenges or unsolved problems your prospects may have that fit your area of expertise.
+These components include target audience research, understanding your buyer persona, who or what influences your prospects, and what challenges or unsolved problems your prospects may have that fit your area of expertise.

 Loading Your Content Marketing SEO Toolbox